 Arguing can be healthy.
 Searching out matters for truth is refreshing.
 What lies in the center of the Torah?
 Moses and Aaron are arguing.
 Elsewhere, Moses argues with HaShem, and Moses wins.
 Abraham argues with the Father over Sodom and Gomorrah, and Abraham wins.
-Arguing or disputes can teach us something we may not have seen before.
+Discussing disputes can teach us something we may not have seen before.

 I am guilty in the past of using this term, “Just eat the meat and spit out the bones,” but recently, the Father seemed to be asking me if the Bereans would have said that?
 Would Paul, a Hebrew of Hebrews, according to Torah a Pharisee– A student of Gamaliel say, “Here is a meal; just eat what you think I am correct about and spit out the rest?”